Chubek/PoxHash/SPEC.md

         doubles -> The 4 words put together into 2 doubles quad -> The 4 words put together into 1 quad non-decimal-digest ->
-        sexdigest -> The 4 factors in sexadecimal or base 60 hexdigest -> The 4 factors in hexadecimal or base 16 duodigest -> The 4 factors in duoadecimal or base 12 octdigest -> The 4 factors in octal or base 8 bindigest -> The 4 factors in binary or base 2 base-factors -> The array of size 4 containi$ng our 4 main word-size primes, of type u16
+        sexdigest -> The 4 factors in sexagesimal or base 60 vigdigest -> The 4 factors in vigesimal or base 20 hexdigest -> The 4 factors in hexadecimal or base 16 tetdigest -> The 4 factors in tetradecimal for base 14 duodigest -> The 4 factors in duoadecimal or base 12 octdigest -> The 4 factors in octal or base 8 sendgiest -> The 4 factors in senary or base 6 bindigest -> The 4 factors in binary or base 2 base-factors -> The array of size 4 containi$ng our 4 main word-size primes, of type u16
     temp-factors -> A temporary version of our factors